onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             <td valign="top">
                 <ul>
                     <li>Your contributions to the field (e.g. talks, open source projects, research papers) have meaningful impact beyond 1Password.</li>
-                    <li>Your expertise helps 1Password Engineering as a whole achieve and exceed its goals.</li>
+                    <li>Your expertise helps 1Password software development as a whole achieve and exceed its goals.</li>
                     <li>You use your expertise to come up with solutions to long-standing or seemingly intractable problems.</li>
                     <li>You contribute to the advancement of the wider industry in your domain.</li>
                 </ul>